 Cardamom oil is an essential aromatic oil in increasing the sex drive.
-The spicy scent of cardamom stimulates the mind increasing vitality, yet is subtly sexual in nature, awaking and enlivening the sensual side of a person.
-In Asia it’s also been used in the treatment of depression.
+The spicy scent of cardamom stimulates the mind increasing vitality, yet is subtly sexual in nature, waking and enlivening the sensual side of a person.
+In Asia, it’s also been used in the treatment of depression.

 There are some dangerous and natural chemical based libido enhancers as well, the most infamous one among these being The Spanish Fly.
 Read about at the very end of this fascinating article about the connection between religion and aphrodisiacs here

-One of the endearing images from the Indian context is of a mother entering the bridal chamber just before the lights are about to turned off and leaving a glass full of Saffron and Badam milk to strengthen the resolve of her son.
+One of the endearing images from the Indian context is a mother entering the bridal chamber just before the lights are about to turn off and leaving a glass full of Saffron and Badam milk to strengthen the resolve of her son.

 Nothing in life comes easy but being prepared is one of the things that is in our hands.
 So, take our advice and fortify yourself before the plunge.